sudeepcool17/kpmgassignment/challenge1/Readme.md

 •	terraform.tfvars          : passed the terraform variables values

-4. Added the below mentioned Modules for organizing resources and reusability.
+4. Added the below mentioned Modules for organizing resources and reusability..

 •	Resourcegroup  : Container for all resources